leobuj/InStock/README.md

 ## Usage
 - To create local repository: ```git clone https://github.com/leobuj/InStock.git```
-- Delete both package-lock.json from frontend and backend folders.
+- Delete both package-lock.json files from frontend and backend folders.
 - ```cd``` into ```backend``` and run ```npm install```
 - ```../cd/frontend``` and run ```npm intall```
 - To begin the server ```cd``` into ```backend``` and run ```npm start```